regularjs/guide/en/syntax/include.md

 1. you can pass partial template as param at the initialize time.
 2. you can modify the template structure dynamically

-for example, the part of modal's content is changeable,  so we can define the structure of content by using `{{#include}}`.
+for example, the part of modal's content is changeable,  so we can define the structure of content by using `{#include}`.

 __Example__